 I’m curious.
 I like asking questions.
 Encouraging others to question, think, and analyze.
 I want to scrutinize and attempt to understand elements of our existence: our physical world, our emotional world, our spiritual world, and how they interrelate, regardless of whether or not that interrelation is perceived or can be measured.
 The more I learn, the more I discover surprising connections.

 For example: I’ve readily accepted what Science maintains as true regarding the Big Bang Theory of our universe’s creation.
-To whit: The universe was born with the Big Bang as an unimaginably hot, dense point.
+To wit: The universe was born with the Big Bang as an unimaginably hot, dense point.

-When the universe was just 10-34 of a second or so old — that is, a hundredth of a billionth of a trillionth of a trillionth of a second in age — it experienced an incredible burst of expansion known as inflation, in which space itself expanded faster than the speed of light.
+Anyway, when the universe was just 10-34 of a second or so old — that is, a hundredth of a billionth of a trillionth of a trillionth of a second in age — it experienced an incredible burst of expansion known as inflation, in which space itself expanded faster than the speed of light.
 During this period, the universe doubled in size at least 90 times, going from subatomic-sized to golf-ball-sized almost instantaneously.
 After inflation, the growth of the universe continued, but at a slower rate.
 As space expanded, the universe cooled and matter formed.
 One second after the Big Bang, the universe was filled with neutrons, protons, electrons, anti-electrons, photons and neutrinos.

 In the beginning God created the heavens and the earth.
 2 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.
 3 And God said, “Let there be light,” and there was light.